jxx/earth-yxk/glossary.md

 The pace of cultural change and exchange outpaced attempts at standardising written Intlish, providing archeo-librarians with ample headaches when deciphering texts from before the Blackout.

 In the year X000, spoken languages are again varied beyond comprehension.
-Intlish survives through ancient texts, and scrapes by as a limited vocabulary pidgin amongst traders (who often trade in documents, *dåx*), as well as in place names and expresions with ancient origins.
+Intlish survives through ancient texts, and scrapes by as a limited vocabulary pidgin amongst traders (who often trade in documents, *dåx*), as well as in place names and expressions with ancient origins.

 #### Wordlist
 * **The High** The plateau of humanity's existence; approx 2050-2200.
 Followed by a decline which culimnated in The Blackout